Michael Martin Murphey: Cowboy songs

 Despite the impressive critical and commercial success he achieved throughout the 1980s, Murphey's authentic creativity began to gravitate towards the Western music that appealed to him as a child coming of age in Texas.
-As early as 1985, Murphey performed with the New Mexico Symphony in a show called A Night in the American West, which led to many subsequent performances with American and Canadian symphonies, including the National Symphony Orchestra of Washington, D.C.
-These western shows, and the songs he was writing and recording at the time, presaged a major change in Murphey's career.
+As early as 1985, Murphey performed with the New Mexico Symphony in a show called A Night in the American West, which led to many subsequent performances with American and Canadian symphonies, including the National Symphony Orchestra of Washington, DC.
+These Western shows, and the songs he was writing and recording at the time, presaged a major change in Murphey's career.

 In 1990, he released the album Cowboy Songs.
 The album contained Murphey's versions of old cowboy songs from the public domain such as "Tumbling Tumbleweeds", "The Old Chisholm Trail", the beautiful "Spanish is the Loving Tongue", the classic "The Streets of Laredo", and his tip of the hat to Roy Rogers, "Happy Trails".
 The album contained Murphey's own "Cowboy Logic".

-Murphey was reluctant to promote the project, but he eventually released "Cowboy Logic" as a single and it quickly became a hit.
+Murphey was reluctant to promote the project, but he eventually released "Cowboy Logic" as a single, and it quickly became a hit.
 Soon after, the album caught on and sold much better than expected.
-Cowboy Songs earned widespread praise from country and folk music critics, such as Jack Hurst from the Chicago Tribune who wrote, "[This is] not only one of the finest albums of [the] year but also one of the finest of the last decade.
-Its 22 riveting cuts represent a labor of not only love but also scholarship; it raises a cult musical genre to the level of mainstream art.
-Cowboy Songs went on to achieve Gold status, the first western album to do so since Marty Robbins' No. 1 Cowboy in 1980.
+Cowboy Songs earned widespread praise from country and folk music critics, such as Jack Hurst, from the Chicago Tribune, who wrote, "[This is] not only one of the finest albums of [the] year, but also one of the finest of the last decade.
+Its 22 riveting cuts represent a labor of not only love, but also scholarship; it raises a cult musical genre to the level of mainstream art.
+Cowboy Songs went on to achieve gold status, the first Western album to do so since Marty Robbins' No. 1 Cowboy in 1980.